zoefraz/ts-clinic-website/_articles/2020-9-01-newletter.md

 layout: article

 # Name of article
-name: "TSC Newsletter - Fall 2020"
+title: "TSC Newsletter - Fall 2020"

 #Date of article (also used for sorting)
 date: Sept 1, 2020